It seems something has gotten lost in the history shuffle.

-Lot’s has been said about the building of our nation and the role horses have played in the past, but nothing much is ever said about Oxen.
+A lot has been said about the role horses have played in our past and the building of our nation, but nothing much is ever said about Oxen.

 The “unfortunate ox knob” I’ve discovered is an item often misidentified or thrown away by detectorists along with a pile of shotgun shells and nails.
-It’s understandable, because they appear to be some random piece of plumbing hardware that when found, makes you wonder—what the heck is that doing in the middle of the nowhere?
-Ahh… I should have known, since it was in the middle of nowhere, but then again, I find pull tabs in some pretty remote areas that one would swear no one has ever set foot on.
+Understandable, because they appear to be some random piece of plumbing hardware that when found, makes you wonder—what the heck is this doing in the middle of the nowhere?
+Ahh… I should have known, since its in the middle of nowhere, but then again, I find pull tabs in some pretty remote areas that one would swear no one has ever set foot on.

 So for those of you who are wondering why there are so many oxen shoes and ox knobs out there, here is a little history of the majestic ox:

 The early colonists knew that cattle could survive under conditions that would kill a horse, so they had no choice but to use oxen.

 Oxen preferred cool weather, and having no fear of water they were worked in the wet soils and swamps of New England, providing the power necessary to bring people to newly settled areas.

 Oxen worked at a slow pace, and had a patient manner, which made them less likely to break farm implements pulled through rocky hillside fields.
 They were used for logging, moving stones, pulling stumps, plowing fields, making roads, hauling carts and sleds, and they even pulled covered bridges into place and moved large buildings.

 Their importance continued through the 18th and 19th centuries, and long after much of America had given up using the ox, they continued to be used in New England because they were well suited for the needs of the New England farmers.